splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 ## Single Source Technology instance - Alpha

-For certain source technologies message categorization by content is impossible to support collection of such legacy nonstandard sources we provide a means of dedicating a container to a specific source using an alternate port.
-In the following configration example a dedicated port is opened (6514) for legacy juniper netscreen devices
+For certain source technologies message categorization by content is impossible.
+To support collection of such legacy nonstandard sources, we provide a means of dedicating a container to a specific source using an alternate port.
+In the following configration example a dedicated port is opened (6514) for legacy juniper netscreen devices.

 This approach is "alpha" and subject to change